laurent22/joplin/README.md

 When syncing with OneDrive, Joplin creates a sub-directory in OneDrive, in /Apps/Joplin and read/write the notes and notebooks from it.
 The application does not have access to anything outside this directory.

-On the **desktop application** or **mobile application**, select "OneDrive" as the synchronisation target in the config screen (it is selected by default).
-Then, to initiate the synchronisation process, click on the "Synchronise" button in the sidebar.
-You will be asked to login to OneDrive to authorise the application (simply input your Microsoft credentials - you do not need to register with OneDrive).
+On the **desktop application** or **mobile application**, select "OneDrive" as the synchronisation target in the config screen.
+Then, to initiate the synchronisation process, click on the "Synchronise" button in the sidebar and follow the instructions.

 On the **terminal application**, to initiate the synchronisation process, type `:sync`.
 You will be asked to follow a link to authorise the application (simply input your Microsoft credentials - you do not need to register with OneDrive).
-It is possible to also synchronise outside of the user interface by typing `joplin sync` from the terminal.
-This can be used to setup a cron script to synchronise at regular interval.
-For example, this would do it every 30 minutes:

-	*/30 * * * * /path/to/joplin sync

 # Encryption